DNAAF8: Composition

 Alanine was the most abundant amino acid, contributing to 11.54% of the molecular weight of the protein.
 Serine was the second most abundant, contributing 10.19% to the overall molecular weight.
 The average Alanine frequency in vertebrate proteins is approximately 7.4% and the average Serine frequency is approximately 8.1%.

 Domains

 C16orf71 has one identified domain of unknown function, DUF4701, that is conserved in all mammals and some species of reptiles and birds.
 DUF4701 spans from amino acid residue 21 to 520 in the protein.

 Post-translational modifications

 C16orf71 is predicted to undergo multiple post-translational modifications such as phosphorylation, N-glycosylation, and amidation.

-Protein Interactions
+Protein interactions

 Experimentally proven interactions

 Experimentation with C16orf71 has revealed interactions with four other proteins, ARHGAP1, ZNFX1, PLVAP, and MBTPS1.
 ARHGAP1, ZNFX1, and MBTPS1 are associated with regulation in signaling and metabolism while PLVAP is associated with the formation of small lipid rafts in the plasma membrane of vertebrate endothelial and adipose cells.

-Predicted interactions

-The majority of the predicted interactions involved with the protein related to regulation of mitotic processes, cellular differentiation, proliferation, metabolism, and signaling.
-Additional related processes included the formation and differentiation of B cells, T cells, endothelial cells, endoderm, and endocrine glands.